svalinn/ALARA/tools/ALARAJOYWrapper/README.md

 ## Usage
 This preprocessor can and should be used independently of any ALARA run.
-While the data format produced from ALARAJOYWrapper is necessary to run `convert_lib` on ALARA to convert TENDL/PENDF data to an ALARA binary, once the user has a CSV file produced from this preprocessor, usage of this preprocessor is not strictly necessary for the particular isotopes processed by the user.
+While the data format produced from ALARAJOYWrapper is necessary to run `convert_lib` on ALARA to convert TENDL/PENDF data to an ALARA binary, once the user has a space-delimited DSV file produced from this preprocessor, usage of this preprocessor is not strictly necessary for the particular isotopes processed by the user.

-ALARAJOYWrapper is designed to produce a CSV containing data that can be directly read by the ALARA data library, ALARAJOY, without any further processing.
+ALARAJOYWrapper is designed to produce a space-delimited DSV containing data that can be directly read by the ALARA data library, ALARAJOY, without any further processing.

 To run this preprocessor, the user must first have acquired matching TENDL/PENDF file pairs for each isotope to be processed from [TENDL 2017](https://tendl.web.psi.ch/tendl_2017/tendl2017.html), which is the source for FENDL3.2x neutron activation data.
 All TENDL/PENDF file pairs to be processed must be in the same directory as each other to be properly identified by ALARAJOYWrapper.